 Felipe Fernandes Cruz

 Felipe Fernandes Cruz was born and raised in São Paulo.
-He has now lived in the United States for 12 years, and is currently based out of Austin, TX where he is finishing a PhD in History.
+He has now lived in the United States for 14 years, and is currently based out of Austin, TX where he is finishing a PhD in History.
 His specialties are in Latin American history and the history of science and technology.
+Felipe is the Managing Editor and a co-founder of The Appendix.

 We often think of archives as repositories for tomes of crumbling paper.
 But what about our digital, online life of the past thirty years?
 Who is archiving the internet for future generations?